zagrebmukerjee/ZagrebClassNotes/Polsci Notes/PLSC 518 Game Theory/Game Theory IV - Extensive Form Games.md

 but another NE result is: don't take/fight (player 1 believes player 2 will fight, so doesn't take)

-Need another criterion to rule that out: don't include anticipation of non credible actions. this gets rid of (take, fight) as a strategy.
+Need another criterion to rule that out: don't include anticipation of non credible actions. this gets rid of (no take, fight) and (take, fight) as strat profiles.

 Two related concepts:
 - backwards induction